Press ReleaseMay Is National Sex Ed for All Month

 For Immediate Release

-B altimore, MD — May is Sex Ed For All Month, a time parents, guardians, teachers, community leaders, and advocates call on local school boards, parent-teacher associations, and lawmakers to invest in high-quality sex education that meets the full needs of young people, support sex education programs that promote critical thinking, communication, decision-making, consent, self-esteem, and self-efficacy.
+B altimore, MD — May is Sex Ed For All Month, a time community leaders, caring adults, and advocates call on local school boards, parent-teacher associations, and lawmakers to invest in sex education that meets the needs of young people and support sex education programs that promote critical thinking, communication skills, sexual health and wellness, consent, and self-esteem.

 The vast majority of Republicans and Democrats agree that sex education covering a wide range of topics should be part of school curriculum.
-Elementary sex education includes discussions on consent, setting boundaries, understanding our bodies, and the variety of ways families are formed.
-Conversations for middle schoolers are centered on puberty, healthy peer relationships, anti-bullying, and media literacy skills to support a healthy body image.
-At the high school level, sex education focuses on birth control, safe sex, communication skills, and supporting positive ideas about sex, gender, and race.
+Elementary sex education includes discussions on setting boundaries, understanding our bodies, preparing for puberty, and respecting different kinds of families.
+Conversations for middle schoolers are centered on healthy peer relationships, anti-bullying, and media literacy skills to support a healthy body image and improved self-esteem.
+At the high school level, sex education focuses on birth control, safer sex, communication skills, and healthy relationships.

 “At Healthy Teen Network, we believe every young person has the right to live their authentic sexuality.
 That means making decisions about their own body and relationships—and feeling good doing it.
 Decisions about if, when, and how to parent—or not.
 And the freedom to become who they want to be.